 The Group's impairment test for goodwill is based on a valuein-use calculations using a discounted cash flow model.
 The cash flows are derived from the Group's five-year plans for goodwill impairment testing purposes and three-year plans for trademark impairment testing purposes.
 The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.
-The key assumptions used to determine the recoverable amount for the different cash generating units, including a sensitivity analysis, as further explained in Note 12.
-The Group tests annually whether goodwill has suffered any impairment.
+The key assumptions used to determine the information about a specific reporting entity.